pradeepkrathnayaka/pradeepkrathnayaka/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning
+-    Blockchain for the Internet of Things
+-    Artificial Intelligence & Machine Learning for IoT systems
+-
 <!--
 **pradeepkrathnayaka/pradeepkrathnayaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.